doomed51/doomed51.github.io/_posts/2022-09-24-what-is-champion.md

 author:
     Rachit Shankar
 ---
+v5

-### How does one determine a champion?

-Particularly when it is not a level playing field or a level playing field simply isn’t possible
+How does one determine a champion, particularly when it is not a level playing field or a level playing field simply isn’t possible?

     not possible when?
-        - real life...
+        - Real life...
-        - generally where “available resources” differ….differ in a way that cannot be changed/overcome by the parties in competition
+        - Generally where “available resources” differ….differ in a way that cannot be changed/overcome by all the parties in competition

-    what this means is that:
-        - the desired  outcomes remain the same / similar but the ability to reach them differs where ability is a function of availability….(of resources)
+Can there be "fair" competition resulting in an objectively undeniable champion where desired outcomes are equal, but the ability to reach them is not?
+Where the ability to reach them is a function of **availability** [of resources]...

+    We should instead define a champion within some defined scope where:
-        - Local optima become desirable
+        - Local optima, constrained by availability, are made to be desirable
         - Local optima result in localized competition

-Thus, we must ask, champion of what?
+Thus, with a focus on local optima, we must ask "champion of what"?

 At **what point do the local optima differ enough** to require a different enough skillset that must in turn be **controlled by a different set of characteristics** that determine mastery within the local optima?

 **The definition of what it is that must be championed must be specific**.

-And it is important to differentiate reward from attaining the mastery to be champion.
+Specific enough that there is broad enough recognition of the local optima.

 **Is recognition a requirement of being “a champion”?** SomeTHING or someONE must recognize the attainment of the rank, and reward it.
-The reward can and should be isolated from the process of attaining the mastery to be recognized as a champion.
+The reward can be isolated from the process of attaining enough mastery to be recognized as a champion.
+The process in and of itself could be recognized as a local optima (but typically is not).